9 Holiday Marketing Tips to Capture Last-Minute Shoppers

 While shopping habits could change this year, many people put off shopping as long as possible.
 They wait until the last minute, either because they don’t know what to buy for gifts, they’re waiting for hoped-for Christmas bonus money, or they’re hoping to score big, last-minute discounts on goods at their favorite stores.

 What does that mean for your small retail store?
 First, it means you shouldn’t stop marketing too early.
-And, second, if you’re getting a late start on holiday marketing, you still have a chance to increase your holiday sales.
-Here are five last-minute marketing tips to help you raise sales figures during the happiest time of the year:
+And, second, if you’re getting a late start on holiday marketing, you still have a chance to increase your holiday sales by focusing on holiday deals and holiday promotions.
+Here are some last-minute marketing tips to help you raise sales figures during the happiest time of the year:

 Just because Black Friday and Cyber Monday have passed you by doesn’t mean it’s too late to start marketing your goods for the holidays.
 In fact, early December is a great time to send your loyal customers cards or emails to celebrate the season.
+Sending these messages can evoke the holiday spirit and strengthen customer relationships.
 Print up paper cards or opt to choose a holiday template from your email service provider and send your holiday greeting electronically.

 For best results, include a gift or special savings offer with your holiday wishes.
 If you operate a brick-and-mortar shop, you might want to include a coupon that encourages shoppers to visit you in person.
 For example, you could provide a free Christmas ornament with any $20 purchase in your shop.
 Sending a holiday card is also a great way to remind last-minute shoppers to get their acts in gear before the end of the month.

-Convenience and urgency are key factors in purchase decisions the closer the date gets to the gift-giving holiday.
+Convenience and urgency are key factors in purchase decisions during the holiday shopping season, especially as the date gets closer to the gift-giving holiday.
 Seeing and touching some products is important, but other important criteria are being able to obtain a gift at the last minute without worrying about shipping delays and being able to do so in the most convenient way.

 To catch the eye of last-minute shoppers, be sure your Google Business Profile and Bing Places for Business pages are updated with your holiday hours, phone number, and website.
 If you have curbside pickup or your own delivery service, make that information clear on the Google and Bing pages, your social media pages, and your website.